 Southern girly girl with 3 boys!
 Above all else I love God and my family.
-I have 2 dogs, a Boston terrier and a Frenchie.
-I am obsessed with monograms, beauty, fashion, DIY anything, and Etsy!
-I love a good bargain!
-I love reviewing products and hosting giveaways.
+I have 3 spoiled dogs.
+I am obsessed with monograms, beauty, fashion, DIY anything, PLANNERS and Etsy!
+I am living with Alpha-Gal allergy and Hypothyroidism and I am learning how to be healthy.
 I was a full time Digital Scrapbook designer, now I just make things for fun!
 Look out for free digital designs!
-Stick around because you never know what will happen next in This Crazy Life!
+Now that I am on the Planner bandwagon, Stick around because you never know what will happen next in This Crazy Life!

 For those who don't follow my facebook page, I recently adopted another cat!

 He is a Maine Coon and his name is Oliver.
 He is a big, sweet loving cat!
 The vet estimates him to be around 6 years old.
 We are in love with him!

 Here are some more pictures of our Love bug!

 So...
 Oliver has a skin condition.
 I have no idea what it is, but I wanted to get him into the vet immediately to find out and treat it.

 I did some research and I came to the conclusion that it would be best to take him in to get a "Lion cut" and it would be easier to diagnose and treat the skin condition.
 Plus, I had ulterior motives...lol.
 Take a look at some of these pictures of adorable kitties with Lion cuts!

 So, since I was taking Libby in to get spayed, I also made an appt. for Oliver to get a lion cut.
 They informed me that he would be sedated to get shaved.
 Ok.
 They also informed me that in order for him to be groomed he would have to have a Feline leukemia test, as well as a Feline leukemia vaccination.
 He would also have to have a rabies shot.
 Fine.
 Let's do this.
 I was ready for him to get the lion cut and start treating his skin condition.